-Airport sponsors have the option to request DOTD review and concurrence of any contract changes; however, any funding determinations and amendments may not be considered or processed until the end of the state fiscal year.
+Airport sponsors have the option to request DOTD's review and concurrence of any contract changes; however, any funding determinations and amendments may not be processed until the end of the state's fiscal year.
 The airport sponsor does not have to obtain prior DOTD concurrence for contract changes.
 If an airport sponsor proceeds with a contract change or modification, the airport sponsor shall assume the risk of providing any necessary funding to complete the change or modification.
-If the airport sponsor requests prior DOTD concurrence, this shall not indicate any commitment or guarantee of funding reimbursement, nor shall it delay or affect any contractual workday obligations during DOTD review of the proposed for any contract changes.
+If the airport sponsor requests prior DOTD concurrence, this shall not indicate any commitment or guarantee of funding reimbursement, nor shall it delay or affect any contractual workday obligations during DOTD's review of any proposed contract changes.
 Further, a later review by DOTD of the contract changes completed by the airport sponsor may be necessary and may determine that the costs associated with the contract change cannot be funded under a state grant.

 The airport sponsor may request a contract modification in writing from DOTD.
-The request shall conform to the Contract Modification Processes indicated in Table 4.2.
+The request shall conform to the Contract Modification Processes.